Saskatchewan Party: Economy

 Since coming to power in 2007, the Saskatchewan Party has maintained a commitment to the lowest corporate tax rates in the country.
 The province has remained among the provinces with the lowest minimum wage.
 In 2022, the government sent $500 tax credit cheques to residents.

 The party has pursued the privatization and closure of a wide range of public assets.
 In 2017, the party passed a bill that would allow the government to privatize up to 49% of a crown corporation without public consultation; however, the law was repealed in 2018 in the face of public backlash.
 The party has also focused on bolstering direct trade relationships with other countries, establishing trade offices and conducting trade missions around the globe.

 The party has tended to run deficits, and provincial debt is forecast to exceed $30 billion in 2024.

 Education

 The Saskatchewan Party has favoured decentralization of administration in the education system.
 In 2012, the party introduced public funding for qualified independent schools.
 The Saskatchewan Teachers' Federation has accused the Saskatchewan Party of pursuing a privatization agenda by 'siphoning' funds from the public system into the private sector.

 In 2023, the party introduced a Parents' Bill of Rights, which regulated the use of pronouns and gendered names in schools by requiring staff to inform parents if the student wants to go by a different name or gender identity, requiring parental consent for children under the age of 16 who wished to change their preferred pronouns while at school and placed restrictions on sexual health education in schools.
 During the 2024 provincial election, Moe announced his intent to immediately enact rules requiring school students to use the changing rooms that correspond to their biological sex.
+After winning the election, party leader Moe stated that he "misspoke" and that the bathroom bill was not in fact a top priority, and would be subject to consultations with school boards.